lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

  - REQUEST an account
    - a) a GCP account from your organization --OR--
    - b) set up a GCP new (FREE Tier) account [here](https://cloud.google.com/free)
- - CREATE your GCP PROJECT - Think of them as a folders where your project resources will be oreganized
+ - CREATE your GCP PROJECT - Think of them as a folders where project resources will are organized
    - USE **each** GCP Project as a container for **each** of your research projects
    - As a best practice, CREATE separate GCP projects for different workflows.
 This allows you to more easily manage security, service costs and other settings in the project.
 You could group resources by grant for example.
  - ADD GCP service instances to your GCP Project
-    - Add services by data center location and GCP project name, for example...
-TODO: add example here
+    - Add services by data center location and GCP project name.
-    - Add a Virtual Machine instance & a Cloud Storage bucket which are located...
-TODO: add location
+    - Add a Virtual Machine instance & a Cloud Storage bucket which are located.
       - in the Google datacenter in `us-east` --AND--
       - in your GCP Project named `my-research-project`